-DIVI 5625 - Crisis Intervention (3 hrs.)
+DIVI 5625 - Crisis Intervention Seminar for Professional Counselors (3 hrs.)

 A seminar designed to familiarize master's-level counseling students with the types of client/student crises that can occur in the community or school.
 Crisis intervention theory and selected specific crises that may be encountered by the professional counselor are the focus of study.